 Theology at its best is a language -- a language that helps individuals understand their relationship with God while not contradicting or denying one of God's other important languages: science.

 It's important for God's children to have access to the language of uplifting theology.
 This is because not all of God's children can easily understand or relate to the language of science.
 This is okay with God.
 In fact, it's more than okay.
 God's children (one of whom would be you) are not all the same.
-God's children are all different from each other, although we share some traits in common, such as the ability to love and forgive.
+God's children are all different from each other, although we share some important traits in common, such as the ability to love and forgive.

-Your soul wasn't created by God the Mother and God the Father with a batch of dirt and a cookie cutter (Genesis 2:7 notwithstanding).
+Your soul wasn't created by God the Mother and God the Father from a batch of dirt and a cookie cutter (Genesis 2:7 notwithstanding).
 In all of Creation (and it's a pretty darned big Creation!), there's no other soul quite like you.
 There's no other soul who thinks exactly the way you think, no other soul who expresses love exactly the way you express love.
 You're one of a kind.

 This means you "get" some languages better than you get other languages.